Distance: 26 km

 Difficulty: Difficult

 The Mount Skukum area is a Yukon hiker's playground!
-There are endless opportunities for exploring, everything is easily accessible via old exploration mining roads, and the views are rewarding from every angle.
+There are endless opportunities for exploring.
+Since the two bridges were taken out along the Annie Lake Road, on the Becker Creek and Wheaton River, the area has definitely become less accessible.
+But once you arrive, it is easy hiking via old exploration mining roads, and the views are rewarding from every angle.
 Mount Skukum (2,377 m) itself is an impressive volcanic rock complex, and the peak would require rock climbing gear.
 The hike described here is to a lower peak.

 Distance: 29 km